 - My Fitness Pal (huuuge free food database, but because anyone can input food data you need to make sure you are using accurate food entries.
 Great for monitoring macronutrient targets and very easy to use and you can unlock further features for a fee)

-- Calorie King (great for their huuuge free food database which is more accurate than MFP.
+- King (great for their huuuge free food database which is more accurate than MFP.
 However, you can’t set macronutrient targets and there’s no Android app)

 - My Macros + (detailed macronutrient targeting but the food database isn’t as extensive.
 Can unlock further features for a fee)